pkarsy/ds3231-toit/README.md

 > SCL SDA VCC GND

-The popular blue DS3231 boards (and I think all boards, check the documentation) do not have level conversion circuitry.
+The popular blue DS3231 boards (check the documentation for your board) does not have level conversion circuitry.
 So the VCC pin should be connected to 3.3V.
 The current the breakout is consuming is minimal, and we can even use GPIO pins for the VCC and GND.
 See the examples.

 ## RTC Coin Cell
 Note: We speak about the pupular blue breakout DS3231 board, with the primitive diode charging circuit.

 Use a good CR2032 coin cell.
-Some internet sources mention LIR2032 (rechargable) but with 3.3V the rechargable cell cannot be charged at all, making the module unusable.
-The CR2032 is safe with 3.3V for the same reason the LIR2032 canot be charged (No reverse current)
+Some internet sources mention LIR2032 (rechargable) but with 3.3V (See the above paragraph) the rechargable cell cannot be charged at all, making the module unusable.
+The CR2032 is safe with 3.3V for the same reason the LIR2032 canot be charged (No reverse current, as the diode has a voltage drop ~0.7 Volt).
+You can remove the diode as many sources mention, but it is not necessary if you power the module with 3.3V only.

 ## Accuracy
 We can expect Time to be set and get with a less than 1-2ms error, but this in not the whole story.
 The DS3231 RTC clock can have up to 2ppm drift (0 - 40C)